 What is commonly known as a prenuptial agreement is not a new idea either legally or culturally.
-Women have wanted assurance that in the event of a divorce or death of a spouse that they wouldn't end up homeless since at least Egyptian times over 2000 years ago.
+In fact, women have wanted assurance that in the event of a divorce or death of a spouse that they wouldn't end up homeless since at least Egyptian times over 2000 years ago.

-The Ketubah, the Hebrew marriage contract dating back 2000 years ago, "is one of the first legal documents giving financial and legal rights to women."
+In fact, the ketubah is a Hebrew marriage contract that dates back over 2000 years ago and was one of the first legal documents giving rights of legality and finances to women.

 Later, in seventh-century writings recounted in "Marriage in Early Ireland," dowries were considered to be an early form of prenuptial agreement deemed necessary for marriages.

 Between 1461 and 1464, Edward IV reportedly also signed a prenuptial agreement with Eleanor Butler, according to Michael Miller's "Wars of the Roses," and Elizabeth Oglethorpe required General James Edward Oglethorpe to sign a prenuptial agreement protecting her property rights before their marriage in 1744, according to "The Manor of Bishop's Ockendon."